elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You’re having dinner with your friend who works in sales at a competitor company. they tell you their job is at risk because of the difficulties in meeting sales goals. since you exceeded your sales goals your friend asked if you could share contact information for your biggest clients your company policy, prohibit, share confidential information, including client contacts of any kind.

-Which action would you be most likely to take in response
+Which action would you be most likely to take in response?
 - Change the subject of a conversation with something else hoping they will not ask again
 - Agree to share contact information for several of your current clients
 - **Explain to your friend that you cannot share that information with them**
 - Offered to share useful sales strategies you learn on the job instead

-Which action would you be most likely to take in response
+Which action would you be least likely to take in response?
 - Change the subject of a conversation with something else hoping they will not ask again
 - **Agree to share contact information for several of your current clients**
 - Explain to your friend that you cannot share that information with them